exploratory-io/book/analytics/textanal.md

 ## "Word Pairs - Network" View

 "Word Pairs - Network" View displays the network graph of co-occurrence of the words.
 The line thickness in the graph represents the count of co-occurrence.
-The sizes of the circles represents the count of the word.
+The sizes of the circles represent the count of the word.
 The colors of circles are the result of clustering of the words based on co-occurrence.

 ## R Package